devforth/painterro/README.md

 Translation
 -----------

-If you want to translate or change strings you can du this by passing `translation` parameter
+If you want to translate or change strings you can do this by passing `translation` parameter, for example:

 ```js
 Painterro({